aashnadoshi2/aashnadoshi2/README.md

 ## About Me

-🖥️ Software Engineer @ Google
+🚀 Founder building Bounty- an AI agent marketplace
-🚀 Co-founder building in AI + marketplaces
+🖥️ Ex-Software Engineer @ Google
 🎙️ Host of the 0 to 1 podcast
 📍 Based in NYC
 🎓 M.S. in Machine Learning from Georgia Tech